 If the DSL and deputies are not available, a staff member should not delay and should consider speaking to another member of SLT or contact local children's social care for advice or to make a referral.
-Any such action should be shared with the DSL as soon as it is practically possible.
+Any such action should be shared with the DSL as soon as is practically possible.

-Parents should be aware that referrals can be made where there is suspected abuse or neglect by the Trust and that our concerns regarding a student will be shared.
-The Trust will always seek to share these concerns and the
+Parents should be aware that referrals can be made where there is suspected abuse or neglect by the school and that our concerns regarding a student will be shared.
+The school will always seek to share these concerns and the referral with parents first, unless to do so would put the child at greater risk of harm, where we are advised not to, or where it has not been practicable to.